-- All ItemKeys are case sensitive (i.e. "Length" is different from "length"). - Comments starting with a semicolon (";") can be used anywhere in the file and the rest of the line will be ignored.
-Empty lines are also ignored. - The order of items in the definition file is arbitrary. - Some of the items are mandatory, i.e. without a default value, and must be always set.
-The non-mandatory items can be omitted in that case their default values will be used. - The program doesn't do any syntax checking if a keyword is not recognized, it is ignored. - If the same item identifier is defined multiple times, the later definiton overwrites the previous one.
+- All ItemKeys are case sensitive (i.e. "Length" is different from "length"). - Comments starting with semicolon (";") can be used anywhere in the file the rest of the line will be ignored.
+Empty lines are also ignored (there is one exception to this rule see the Appendix B). - The order of items in the definition file can be arbitrary. - Some of the items are mandatory, i.e. without a default value, and must be always set.
+The nonmandatory items can be omitted - in that case their default values will be used. - The program doesn't do any syntax checking if a keyword is not recognized, it is ignored. - If the same item is defined multiple times, the later definiton overwrites the previous one.

-Note: While this chapter gives a complete reference of the available functionalities, a more accessible and illustrative overview is given in Chapter 6.
-Probably the easiest way to get familiar with the sript syntax is to go through the examples provided in the delivery package.
+While this chapter gives a complete reference of the available functionalities, a more accessible and illustrative overview is given in Chapter 6.
+Probably the easiest way to get yourself familiar with the sript syntax is to go through the examples provided in the Ath delivery package.